p-ob/blog-old/posts/how-i-rewrote-this-blog-from-scratch.md

 ---
-title: Writing a Blog Site From "Scratch"
+title: Writing My Blog Site From "Scratch"
 date: 2020-03-05T15:08:09.885Z
 summary: >-
   Going from a blogging CMS to my own JAMStack site with Eleventy, Netlify, and